List of geological features on Pluto: Paludes

 A palus (literally swamp) is a small plain.
 Paludes on Pluto are named after historic explorers.
 The following is a list of names chosen by the New Horizons team.
 Names that have been officially approved are labeled as such.

 Plana

 A planum is a plateau or high plain.
 One (Sputnik Planum) was initially identified on Pluto; but it has since been recognized to be a planitia.

 Planitiae

 A planitia is a low plain, distinct from plana as they are located on lower terrain.
 The following is a list of names chosen by the New Horizons team.
 Names that have been officially approved are labeled as such.

 Regiones

 A regio is a region geographically distinct from its surroundings.
 Plutonian regiones are named after underworld spirits in fiction and mythology, or after scientists associated with the study of Pluto.
 The following is a list of names chosen by the New Horizons team.
 Names that have been officially approved are labeled as such.
-One such feature, the former Cthulhu Regio, is now considered to be a macula.